rompe/ansible-sync-dir-from-other-host/README.md

 ## Keep a file or directory in sync with another ansible-managed host

-This role is intended to copy SSL-certificates generated on another host to the current host using `scp` and keep it in sync by adding a cronjob.
+This role is intended to copy SSL-certificates generated on another host to the current host using `scp` or `rsync` (optional) and keep it in sync by adding a cronjob.
 It is not limited to SSL certificates and may well be used to copy any other file or directory.

 ### These variables must be set in order to use this role